mattziegel/TriviaGame/README.md

 # TriviaGame
-You have 51 seconds to test your knowledge of popular 90s sitcom Seinfeld.
+You have 51 seconds (The length of the Seinfeld opening theme) to test your knowledge of popular 90s sitcom Seinfeld.
 Giddyup!

 Website styled to resemble a website created during the period when the show was originaly airing.